sadeeqrabiu/fiber_crud/README.md

 >>>>>>> Stashed changes
-Hey... are you a golang nerd?
+Hey.. are you a golang nerd?
-if yes welcome comrade. we have work to do hhaha you know what i mean cahnging the world with go
+if yes welcome. we have work to do hahaha you know what i mean changing the world with go

-ejoy the Crud code
+enjoy the Crud code